 The Graduate School requires electronic submission of the thesis.
-Guidelines for submission can be found on the website. https://grad.buffalo.edu/succeed/graduate/electronic-submission.html.
-Electronic submission can be made at: https://www.etdadmin.com/main/home?siteId=62
+Guidelines for submission can be found on the website.
+Electronic submission guidelines can be found at the website.

 The Department requires one bound copy of the thesis.
 At least two weeks should be allowed for binding the final copy.
 Copies should be bound in boards covered with black imitation leather, with the title and author's name embossed, not printed, on the front in gold and the author's last name, degree, and year of conferral of the degree on the spine (also in gold).
 Students should inquire whether their major professor and each committee member desires a bound copy prior to ordering one.
 Some faculty members may not wish to receive a bound copy.
 Ordering of bound copies for faculty members are the responsibility of the student.
 At minimum, the major advisors and committee members should receive a pdf of the final thesis.